Miltonly/Streets/Lloyd Landing

 What's nearby

-Ford District Park is directly adjacent to Lloyd Landing, offering a playground, sports fields, and walking trails within a minute's walk.
-For daily errands, Sobeys Milton is an eight-minute drive west, while Walmart and FreshCo are each about nine minutes away.
-Milton District Hospital is also eight minutes by car, providing peace of mind for families.
-The Milton GO Station is ten minutes away, with trains to Toronto Union Station in roughly 70 minutes including the drive to the station.
+Ford District Park is the immediate anchor, with a playground, sports fields, and walking paths that connect to the wider trail network.
+For daily errands, Sobeys Milton is an eight-minute drive west, and Walmart and FreshCo are within nine minutes.
+Milton District Hospital is eight minutes away by car, and the Milton GO Station is ten minutes south, offering commuter rail service to Toronto.

 The market right now